-The process of medical record data abstraction is in compliance with, and permitted by, the provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), specifically, 45 CFR 164.506, and does not require consent or authorization from the member.
-Clear Spring is ethically and legally bound to protect, preserve, and maintain the confidentiality of any protected health information that is obtained through medical records abstraction process.
+The process of medical record data abstraction follows, and is permitted by, the provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), specifically, 45 CFR 164.506, and does not require consent or authorization from the member.
+Clear Spring Health is ethically and legally bound to protect, preserve, and maintain the confidentiality of any protected health information that is obtained through medical records abstraction process.

 The HEDIS medical record abstraction is a year-round process.
 Prior to requesting medical records, or scheduling an on-site visit, your office will be contacted.
-Based on the number of medical records to be abstracted, the Quality staff will make the determination if an on-site visit is necessary.
+Based on the number of medical records to be abstracted, the Quality staff determines if an on-site visit is necessary.
 The QI department will send information about the visit and explain its data collection process.
 Chart abstractions may also involve the mailing, faxing, or emailing of certain chart components for off-site review.
 The number of medical records to be reviewed will be based on the number of members meeting HEDIS criteria and receiving care at the provider office.

 Clear Spring Health requires that all providers support and cooperate with the HEDIS process.
-We expect that chart abstractors and reviewers to be given full access to medical records and to be allowed to copy or scan appropriate supporting documentation.
+We expect that chart abstractors and reviewers to be given full access to medical records and/or electronic medical record systems and to be allowed to copy or scan appropriate supporting documentation.

-We are ready to help when providers and their office staff need training to participate in required HEDIS projects.
+We are ready to help when providers and their office staff need training to participate in the required HEDIS projects.
 Providers can request consultation and training in the following areas:

-- Information about the year's selected HEDIS studies - How data for those measures will be collected - Codes associated with each measure - Tips for improvement of HEDIS rates
+- Information about the year's selected HEDIS studies and measures

+- How data for those measures is collected

+- Codes associated with each measure

+- Tips for improvement of HEDIS rates